roman-milk/roman-milk.github.io/stockholm-syndrome.md

+===

- ****** Stockholm Syndrome ****** byTheTalkMan© John realized how deeply crazy this woman was.
+John realized how deeply crazy this woman was.
 She was a self-centered, evil bitch.
 A smoking hot, big-titted, self-centered, evil bitch.
 Was she right, though?
 Was allowing her to de-stress by fucking her on a regular basis in order for her to perform her job better a bad thing?
 Not necessarily.
 She might be evil, but she did save lives.
 Would choosing to fuck her on a regular basis, to serve her, would that constitute an act of charity?

  "I think you can be that man, John?
 In fact, I know you're that man.
 We were meant to be together.
 Will you be that man for me?"
 Jessica asked.
 John paused, taken aback.
 He was already married.
 Jessica may be ridiculously hot and sexy, but that's not enough for a man to leave a woman, is it?